Coryphantha robustispina: Description

 Coryphantha robustispina grows mostly solitarily with an ovoid shape.
 It has a clean greyish-greenish color and reaches 5–9 cm tall and 5–15 cm in diameter although larger plants are frequently found.
 The areolas are oval or cylindrical in shape with a deep furrow and one or two nectar glads.
 It has 1-4 central spines curved or hooked.
 They are white or grey with the tip being darker.
 They measure between 1 and 5 cm in length.
 The 6-16 radial spines are off-white between 1 and 3 cm in length.
 Their flowers are golden yellow, pale green or opaque yellow.
 The seed pods are cylindrical and green up to 5 cm.

 Distribution and habitat

 Coryphantha robustispina is found in Arizona, New Mexico and Texas in the United States.
 It also is in Mexico in the states of Chihuahua and Sonora.
 It is rare.
-It is on the Federal Endangered Species list.
+Coryphantha robustispina var. robustispina is on the Federal Endangered Species list, where it is identified using the former nomenclature of Coryphantha scheeri var. robustispina.